MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/avatar-and-object-interactions/equippables-in-detail.md

 keywords: Microsoft Mesh, object and player interactions, interactables, manipulables, equippables, throwables, avatars, anchors, tethers, triggers, trigger volumes, grab, pick up, hold, throw, attach, Mesh emulator, emulator, Mesh Emulation Mode
 ---

-# Pick up objects realistically with Equippables
+# Equippables: Picking up objects realistically

 ## Overview

 In the Toybox sample, certain prefabs are classied as *Equippables*.
-When you pick up such an object, your hand and arm position adjust so that the object appears to be held realistically.
+When you pick up such an object, your hand and arm position adjust so that the object is held in a realistic way.
 This is called *equipping an object to your hand*.

 There are eight Equippables: